 8. NO WAIVER.
 No failure or delay in exercising any right, power or privilege hereunder shall operate as a waiver thereof, nor shall any single or partial exercise thereof preclude any other or further exercise of any right, power or privilege hereunder.

 9. RELATIONSHIP OF PARTIES.
 Neither Party: (a) is an agent, employee, contractor, vendor, representative or partner of the other Party; (b) shall owe a fiduciary duty to the other Party; or (c) is capable, nor shall it hold itself out as capable, of binding any other Party to any obligation or liability without the prior written consent of the other Party.
 Neither the execution and delivery of this Agreement, nor consummation of the Discussions or evaluation of the Transaction contemplated herein, shall create or constitute, or be deemed to require creation of, a partnership, joint venture or any other form of business organization or arrangement between the Parties, unless so specified in a subsequent writing executed by the Parties.
-The Parties expressly recognize and agree that this Agreement does not create any exclusive dealing arrangement between the parties with respect to the Discussions and/or the Transaction.
+The Parties expressly recognize and agree that this Agreement does not create any exclusive dealing arrangement between the parties with respect to the Discussions and/or the Transaction nor prevents any Party or any parent, affiliate, subsidiary or related entity or person of a Party from competing with any other Party or any parent, affiliate, subsidiary or related entity of such other Party, so long as such Party remains in compliance with this Agreement.

 10. SEVERABILITY.
 If any term or provision of this Agreement is contrary to or conflicts with any requirement of applicable law, such term or provision shall be stricken from this Agreement and the remainder of this Agreement shall continue in full force and effect to the fullest extent possible, as if said term or provision was never part of this Agreement, and shall bind the Parties in all other respects.